Call for Entries

 Aperture welcomes submissions in each of its three categories: Essays, Screenplays, and New Media.

 Multiple submissions may be chosen for publication.
-One Outstanding Submission will be chosen from each category, and winners will receive $100.
+First place prize in each category will receive $300, second place will receive $200, and third place will receive $100.

 The essays in Aperture explore how all forms of media (television programs, radio, podcasts, video games, cinema, digital and internet media, etc.) are understood, and what they reveal about human life and expression.
 Essay submissions should offer novel perspectives informed by various academic fields.
 Potential paper types may include, but are not limited to: